Elizabeth Meeshim Hogsten

 My Story

-I was relieved, because I had known something was deeply wrong with the church (though I had been unable to leave).
+I was relieved when my pastors were asked to resign because I had known something was deeply wrong with the church (though I had been unable to leave).
 But I also felt lost.
 Untethered.
 Confused.
 Heartbroken.
 I no longer trusted my inner compass.
-And my strongest refuge in times of trouble now felt unreliable.
+And God, who had been my strongest refuge in times of trouble, now felt unreliable.

 I started doing new things: joining sports clubs, dating casually, listening to podcasts outside the scope of what I had previously thought aligned with my faith.
-I also did 4 rounds of therapy, went in and out of various churches, conversed with many others about their church hurt, got certified as life coach, and read every book on healing I could get my hands on.
+I also did 4 rounds of therapy, went in and out of various churches, conversed with many others about their church hurt, and read every book on healing I could get my hands on.

 My Values